Headaches in Early Pregnancy

 Migraine headaches are a common type of headache in pregnancy.
-These painful, throbbing headaches are usually felt on 1 side of the head and result from expansion of the blood vessels in the brain.
+These painful, throbbing headaches are usually felt on one side of the head and result from expansion of the blood vessels in the brain.
 The misery is sometimes accompanied by nausea, vomiting, and sensitivity to light.
 A small percentage of women with migraines also have an aura with the migraine.
 They see flashes of light or feel tingling in their arms and When should I be concerned?

 vision, or changes in your field of vision, you should contact your healthcare provider.
 Headaches can sometimes be related to blood pressure problems in pregnancy.
 If they are persistent or severe and happen after 20 weeks of pregnancy, let your healthcare provider know.
 Although strokes during pregnancy are rare, migraines can increase a pregnant woman’s risk for them.
 If you have migraines, report them to your healthcare provider.

 What can I do about headaches?

 Avoid any known headache triggers, including allergens and certain foods, like monosodium like monosodium glutamate, cured meats, and strong cheeses.

 Smoking is never a good idea in pregnancy.
 You should also avoid secondhand smoke.
 Try to eat well and drink plenty of fluids, especially if you are prone to morning Reduce your stress level.
 Try a massage or cold pack to help with tension headaches.
 If your headache is a migraine, rest in a cool, dark room with no noise, and try using warm or cold compresses or an ice pack.

 There is good news, however.
 Most women have fewer headaches during pregnancy, especially after the first trimester.
 And those with a history of migraines often find there